 The purpose of this course is to review documentation guidelines that are required in the clinical settings: long term care, home health agency, assisted living settings, hospital, physician's office as well as clinics and other sites where patient care is being done.
 This course focuses on accuracy, legal requirements for nursing and CNA/HHA documentation within the patient's medical record, appropriate documentation in patient's Medical records and review of various formats for documentation.
+The course is available within the classroom as well as online.

-Objectives/ Goals
+Objectives/ Goals: